 Renter Friendly Closet Upgrade

 Having two adults sharing a very small closet, means that I need to maximize the space available.
 When I first moved into this home, our closet had bi-folding doors, that made things very difficult with reaching and gathering items on either side.
-So we decided to say “bye-bye” to the bi-folding doors and decided to add some curtains with a tension rod.
+So we decided to remove the bi-folding doors and added some curtains with a tension rod.
 This simple, and inexpensive switch made things easier to reach and made our items more visible.
 The curtains might not be for everyone, however, it made our space more functional with our items more visible.

 It served a purpose, but I never truly “loved” it.
-I knew that this space had more potential to improve it’s functionality.
+I knew that this space had more potential to improve its functionality.
 I searched the internet to help find a solution.
 I did look at permanent closet systems, however, they were pricey.
 I also had reservations about making something “permanent” just in case it didn’t function well.
 So I decided to go with a system that would function well and “less permanent”.
-I found something online, however, I wanted to see it in person, so I headed to my favorite store.
+I found this mesh drawer system online, however, I wanted to see it in person, so I headed to my favorite store.